Rick's Daily Tips

 • Contact Me

-You are here: Home / Scam alerts / Scam alert: Avoid the fake ‘Target 50% Off’ coupons on Facebook
+You are here: Home / Scam alerts / Scam alert: Avoid this dangerous coupon scam on social media

-Well, the infamous “Target 50% Off Store-Wide” coupons have started popping back up on Facebook again.
+Well, the infamous “Target 50% Off Store-Wide” coupons have started popping back up on Facebook and Instagram again.

-They usually pop up right before Thanksgiving but they’ve started making the rounds REAL early this year.
+They usually pop up right before Thanksgiving but they’ve started making the rounds quite late this year.

-Sounds pretty good, right?
-After all, who wouldn’t like a 50% discount at Target?
+These coupons sound pretty good, right?
+After all, who wouldn’t love to get a 50% discount on anything you can buy at Target?

 The problem is, these coupons aren’t real.
-They’re nothing more than a ploy to get you to “Like” their Facebook page and visit a very realistic (but fake) copy of Target’s website.
+They’re nothing more than a ploy to get you to “Like” their Facebook page and visit a very realistic looking, but fake and malicious copy of Target’s website.

 If you take the bait and visit the fake website you’ll be asked to log in to your Target account.
 When you try to log in the scammers will collect your login info and use it to log in to your account on the real Target website and assume control of it.

-Several of my friends have reported seeing these fake coupons in their newsfeeds, and I’ve seen a couple of them myself.
-If you happen to see one DO NOT click on it!
+Several folks have reported seeing these fake coupons in their newsfeeds, and I’ve seen a couple of them myself.
+If you happen to see one DO NOT click on it.

-If you’ve already clicked on one these fake coupons and tried to log in to your Target account, I recommend that you change the password on your account and run a thorough malware scan ASAP.
+If you’ve already clicked on one these fake coupons and tried to log in to your Target account, I recommend that you change the password and enable Two-Factor Authentication on your Target account as soon as possible.

-Just always try to remember, if it sounds too good to be true, it probably is.
+As always try to remember this: If it sounds too good to be true, it probably is.
+And that goes double for anything you see on a social media site.

 Popular…